Did you know that there is so much more to ginger than ale and gingerbread houses?

 Pair it with your lemon water for the ultimate daily detox and weight loss boost.

-Pregnancy, especially the first trimester, can come with uncomfortable symptoms, such as frequent nausea and vomiting.
+Pregnancy, especially the first trimester, may come with uncomfortable symptoms, such as frequent nausea and vomiting.
 Just as we mentioned, ginger may help improve general digestion functions, and this doesn’t exclude pregnant women, who may be particularly interested in a natural solution.

-Ginger can be found and used in many forms, including raw, as an essential oil, a supplement, a hard candy, in tea, in powder form and in superfood mixes, such as our very own Organifi Gold.
+Ginger may be found and used in many forms, including raw, as an essential oil, a supplement, a hard candy, in tea, in powder form and in superfood mixes, such as our very own Organifi Gold.

 Raw ginger is easy to find in most grocery stores and health food stores and is usually quite affordable, especially considering that a little ginger goes a long way.

 Ginger tea is one of the most delicious ways to enjoy the health benefits of ginger.
-It is perfect for relieving nausea and 2-3 cups a day can be very effective for inflammation.
+It is perfect for relieving nausea and 2-3 cups a day may be very effective for inflammation.
 It's best to make ginger tea with raw ginger, but ginger powder works too.

 Try these two fantastic recipes to experience the health benefits of ginger tea:

-Ginger powder can be commonly found in the spice section of any grocery store.
+Ginger powder may be commonly found in the spice section of any grocery store.
 It is the powdered form of dried ginger.
 It is perfect for curries, Asian inspired recipes, gingerbread, ginger tea, juices and any dishes or drinks with ginger.

 Make sure to buy high-quality ginger to receive the most health benefits.